-Kids can forget what they learned during the long summer months.
-Avoid summer brain drain with these tips on how to keep your child learning in the summer.
+Kids can forget what they learned during the summer months.
+Avoid brain drain with these tips on how to keep kids learning in the summer.

-“We won’t have homework the rest of the year,” my five-year-old announced after Memorial Day.
+“We won’t have homework the rest of the year,” my son announced.

 “A conservative estimate of lost instructional time is approximately two months or roughly 22 percent of the school year….
 It’s common for teachers to spend at least a month re-teaching material that students have forgotten over the summer.
 That month of re-teaching eliminates a month that could have been spent on teaching new information and skills.” -National Summer Learning Association

-How to keep your child learning in the summer
+How to keep kids learning in the summer

 We celebrate summer for its leisurely pace and lack of demanding school work.
 As they should: kids need both academic rigor and a relaxed schedule to excel.

-But keep your child learning in the summer, not just the school year.
+But it’s also important to keep your child learning in the summer, not just during the school year.
 Not only will she be better prepared for the coming year, she’ll also come to view learning as fun.
 Here’s how:

 3. Attend child-focused programs

 Like libraries, museums also host several child-focused events.
 Your child can view the exhibits and take part in crafts and activities.
-Here in LA, we’ve gone to a few in the Japanese American National Museum, the Fowler Museum at UCLA and the Skirball Cultural Center.
+Here in Los Angeles, we’ve gone to a few in the Japanese American National Museum, the Fowler Museum at UCLA and the Skirball Cultural Center.

 4. Take your child on field trips

-Plan weekly trips and talk about what you saw during your outing.
-Maybe it’s a museum like I mentioned above.
-Or a nature reserve.
-Or the planetarium.
-Taking your child to field trips during the summer will help keep her engaged and learning new things.
+Then, talk about what you saw during your outing.
+Maybe it was a museum, a nature reserve, or the planetarium.
+Taking her to field trips during the summer will keep her engaged and learning new things.

 6. Inspire your child’s passions

-Passions are anything your child talks about or can’t stop playing with.
-Maybe you can visit the train museum for the child you can’t peel away from toy train tracks.
-Or the zoo for the child who loves reading about animals.
+Passions are anything he talks about or can’t stop playing with.
+Visit the train museum if you can’t peel him away from toy train tracks, or the zoo if he loves reading about animals.

 7. Be physically active

 Now that school is out, get your child moving, at least 60 minutes per day.
-It’s easy to stay cooped up at home or laze away the day.
-Find activities that will make your child to move.
-Being active helps improve her mental acuity and keep her feeling upbeat and healthy.
+It’s easy to stay cooped up at home or idle the whole day away.
+Find activities that encourage her to move.
+Being active improves her mental acuity and keeps her feeling upbeat and healthy.

-8. Learn the history and geography of your summer trip
+8. Learn the history and geography of your summer vacation

 Don’t let summer waste away all that your child has learned during the school year.